simonpf/chimp/docs/training_data.md

 ## Data organization

 CHIMP organizes the input and reference data used for the retrieval training into separate different folders.
 Within each folder training samples are organized by sample time.
 In order to allow combining observations with slightly diffent observations time, the sample times are rounded to a given time step.
-For a retrieval using a time step of 15 minutes, for example, files for minutes 0, 15, 30, and 45 or every hour are create.
+For a retrieval using a time step of 15 minutes, for example, files for minutes 0, 15, 30, and 45 of every hour are created.

-The example below shows the directory structure for training data for a retrieval trained to estimate precipitation from GOES observations based on reference data from ground-based precipitation radars provided by the Multi-Radar/Multi-Sensor System (MRMS).
+The example below shows the directory structure for a retrieval trained to estimate precipitation from GOES observations based on reference data from ground-based precipitation radars provided by the Multi-Radar/Multi-Sensor System (MRMS).

 ```
 ├── goes